 Legal Status in the United States:

 Peganum harmala is not listed specifically in the Schedules to the US Controlled Substances Act and is not mentioned anywhere on the Drug Enforcement Agency (DEA) website.
 Therefore, Syrian Rue is uncontrolled as far as the DEA is concerned.
-The US Department of Agriculture (USDA) may impose regulations at their discretion regardless of actual laws.
+As of March 2022 The US Department of Agriculture (USDA) confiscates Syrian Rue in US Customs.
+Curiously, though it be legal it is prohibited.
+The USDA has recently unpublished the legality of Syrian Rue.
+The following screen shot was taken from their website prior to the removal of legal information about Syrian Rue.
 Notice that the USDA openly restricts Peganum Harmala in Arizona, California, Colorado, Nevada, New Mexico, and Oregon.
 Below is a screenshot taken from the USDA website in September 2019 specifying the six US states where Peganum Harmala is regulated to prevent it becoming an invasive species.

 In practice the USDA may seize ANY international shipment of Peganum Harmala to ANY state – even where the plant is unregulated and uncontrolled.
 Technically the USDA is violating US law by tampering with mail containing uncontrolled substances when that mail is destined for states like North Carolina where there is no legal regulation of the plant.